The Countries and Political Geography of East Asia

 Hong Kong Skyscrapers

-Hong Kong is an island on the southeastern coast of China that is separated by the Pearl River Estuary.
+Hong Kong is an island off the southeastern coast of China that sits along the Pearl River Estuary.

-It was once a British colony and was under British rule from 1841 until the Handover of Hong Kong in 1997, when it became part of China.
+It was once a British colony and was under British rule from 1841 until its handover back to China in 1997.

 Hong Kong is considered a semi-autonomous region of China and operates under the system of “one country, two systems."

-This means that Hong Kong still has its own economic, political, legal, and administrative systems which it had prior to becoming unified with China.
-This agreement allows Hong Kong to retain its capitalist system and human rights.
-However, the agreement is set to expire in 2047.
+"One country, two systems" means that Hong Kong still has its own economic, political, and legal systems which it had before it was unified with China.
+This allows Hong Kong to keep its capitalist system and human rights.
+However, the agreement is set to expire in 2047 and China has been cracking down on people in Hong Kong.

-Mongolia is bordered by Russia to the north and China to the south.
-It is a huge country, but one of the most sparsely populated, with only 3.3 million residents.
+Mongolia is a huge country bordered by Russia to the north and China to the south.
+While large, it is sparsely populated, with only 3.3 million residents.
 It has been ruled by many nomadic empires, most famously the Mongols.
 Today, 30% of its population is still nomadic, with horse culture an important aspect of society.

-Macau is located on the southern coast of China near the western bank of the Pearl River Delta, and it also operates under the system of “one country, two systems” with China.
-Macau was a colony of Portugal from 1557 until its return to China in 1999.
-Macau was allowed to retain its legal, economic, and administrative systems.
-The agreement, set to expire in 2049, has allowed Macau to function as its own entity in international settings.
+Macau is found on the southern coast of China near the western bank of the Pearl River Delta.
+It also operates under the system of “one country, two systems” with China.
+Macau was a Portuguese colony from 1557 until its return to China in 1999.
+It also was allowed to keep its legal, economic, and administrative systems and it has grown into a popular tourist site for gambling.

-Taiwan, officially known as the Republic of China (ROC), is an island located about about 110 miles off the southeastern coast of China.
-Taiwan operates as a sovereign state with its own government and democratic system, however China claims sovereignty over the island.
-Although China claims that it would allow the policy of “one country, two systems,” Taiwan consistently rejects this proposal, and the issue continues to be a topic of geopolitical concern.
+Taiwan, officially known as the Republic of China (ROC), is an island about 110 miles off the southeastern coast of China.
+It operates as a sovereign state with its own government and democratic system.
+However, China claims Taiwan is a rogue state and some fear China may one day invade the island.
+Democratic nations like the US have stated their support for Taiwan however.

 North Korea is one the world’s most isolated and authoritarian regimes.
 It is led by the Kim Dynasty, which has had absolute control over the state since 1948.